kon-ham/kon-ham.github.io/_posts/2021-09-04-be-technical-questions.md

 ### What is the difference between synchronous vs. asynchronous?

+We can refer to synchronous vs asynchronous as relating to work done.
+Synchronous work means that work is done in a specific order, whereas asynchronous work means that work is not done in a specific order.

+Synchronous work means that work is not done until a specific task is completed.
+Asynchronous work could mean the work is started immediately or not until some amount of time in the future.

 ### What is the difference between a function declaration vs a function expression

+Function declarations are loaded before any code is executed whereas function expressions are executed as the interpretor reaches that line of code.
+You may want to utilize a function expression if you are trying to avoid global scope.
+Function declaratives may be utilized if you need them more often than not.
+(Is it being needed often?)

 ### In as much detail as possible, tell me about JSON Web Tokens

+A JSON webtoken is an open standard that allows for securely transmitted data between parties.
+It is sent as a JSON object and can be sent with a digital signature - sometimes an encryption or a key pair.

+We normally use JSON web tokens to transmit information or to provide authorization for users.